threefoldtecharchive/0-stor/specs/principles.md

 policy.distribution_redundancy = 4# means will store 4 addiotional on top of 16
 policy.compression = True
 policy.encryption=True

+policy.reservation_dataAccessToken="somethingdddddd"
+policy.namespace="mynamespace" #namespace name as used on 0-stor

 #we support no authentication for etcd for now, just open communication